Charged Up

 "Charged Up" is a song by Canadian rapper Drake.
-It is the first diss track aimed at American rapper Meek Mill.
+It is the first of two diss tracks aimed at American rapper Meek Mill by Drake.
 At OVO Fest 2015, Drake performed this song and "Back to Back" live.

 Background

 On July 22, 2015, Meek Mill publicly criticized Drake on Twitter after being upset with Drake's non-involvement with the promotion of his album Dreams Worth More Than Money, claiming that he used ghostwriters to write his verse on "R.I.C.O."
 Following this, Drake released two diss songs within a week, "Charged Up" and "Back to Back", both aimed at Meek Mill.
 Meek Mill later responded with another diss song about Drake, titled "Wanna Know".
 Meek Mill later removed his diss to Drake on SoundCloud.